ktoso/rx-wiki/Filtering-Observables.md

 Sequence complete
 ```

-In addition to calling `skip( )` as a stand-alone method, you can also call it as a method of a Observable object, so, in the example above, instead of
+In addition to calling `skip( )` as a stand-alone method, you can also call it as a method of an Observable object, so, in the example above, instead of

 ```groovy
 Observable.skip(numbers, 3) ...